-The purpose of this Hydrodynamics and Sedimentation Numerical Modeling Reconnaissance Study report is to analyze the projected impacts due to construction of a Beneficial Use and Habitat Restoration Site at James Island as regards hydrodynamics and sedimentation in the site vicinity.
-Moffatt & Nichol Engineers' (MNE) Upper Chesapeake Bay - Finite Element Model (UCB-FEM) (MNE, 2000) was modified to include James Island and used to predict with- and without-project hydrodynamics and sedimentation.
+The purpose of this Hydrodynamics and Sedimentation Numerical Modeling Reconnaissance Study report is to analyze the impacts of Modifications to the Poplar Island Environmental Restoration Project (PIERP) as regards hydrodynamics and sedimentation in the site vicinity.
+The investigation was conducted by Moffatt & Nichol Engineers under contract to Maryland Environmental Services (MES) and is sponsored by the Maryland Port Administration (MPA) through MES.
+Moffatt & Nichol Engineers' (MNE) Upper Chesapeake Bay - Finite Element Model (UCB-FEM) (MNE, 2000) was modified to include the PIERP and used to predict withand without-project hydrodynamics and sedimentation.